Paris: The City of Light Beyond the Eiffel Tower

 Markets

-• Rue Mouffetard: Picturesque market street in the Latin Quarter
+Rue Mouffetard (5th): Picturesque market street in the Latin Quarter.
+Tourist-oriented but charming, especially early mornings.

 Avoiding Tourist Traps